gfakouri/Coder-Portfolio/README.md

 A project to develop a website that showcases my skills and experience utilising HTML and CSS learnt during the Coder Academy Fasttrack course.
 ## Ideas

-Several areas if interest were considered as a possible basis for the website.
+Several areas of interest were considered as a possible basis for the website.

 * Iraninan Caligraphy